schachmat/ingo/README.md

-#ingo

-ingo is a simple Go library helping you to persist flags in a ini-like config file.
+**ingo** is a simple Go library helping you to persist flags in a ini-like config file.

 ##Features and limitations